MicrosoftDocs/SupportArticles-docs/support/iis/kerberos-double-hop-authentication-edge-chromium.md

 - Install the 'Edge Administrative Templates' for Group Policy.
 - Create a new Group Policy object.
 - Edit the configuration of the Group Policy to allow for unconstrained delegation when authenticating to servers.
-- (Optional): Check if Microsoft Edge is using the correct delegation flags
+- (Optional): Check if Microsoft Edge is using the correct delegation flags.

 ## Step 1: Install the 'Administrative Templates' for Active Directory